Dante Gabriel Rossetti: Early life

 Following the exhibition of William Holman Hunt's painting The Eve of St. Agnes, Rossetti sought out Hunt's friendship.
 The painting illustrated a poem by John Keats.
 Rossetti's own poem, "The Blessed Damozel", was an imitation of Keats, and he believed Hunt might share his artistic and literary ideals.
-Together they developed the philosophy of the Pre-Raphaelite Brotherhood which they founded along with John Everett Millais.
+Together they developed the philosophy of the Pre-Raphaelite Brotherhood, a group they founded along with John Everett Millais.